 Red, whiskered flowers, above mounds of lush, dark foliage, darken with age.
 It looks sublime backlit in low autumn sunlight and prefers a sunny spot in good soil that doesn’t sit wet in winter.
 Flowers from July right through to the first frosts.
 Drought resistant and in need of full sun.
-Selected by Knoll Gardens.
+Selected by Knoll Gardens in 2014.
+Height 1m.

 Pennisetum alopecuroides ‘Black Beauty’

-An attractive, vigorous spreader, ideally confined to a container.
+This pennisetum is an attractive, vigorous spreader, ideally confined to a container.
 If grown in the border, monitor it closely and use a root barrier to check its progress.
 This cultivar produces greenish-white flowers throughout the summer that fade to tan-brown with age.
+Height 1.2m.

 Pennisetum alopecuroides ‘Hameln’

-A compact form that produces masses of curved, silver-green flower spikes atop arching, green foliage.
+A compact form pennisetum that produces masses of curved, silver-green flower spikes atop arching, green foliage.
 It develops gold hues in autumn and will remain attractive through the winter.
 Remove old foliage in spring.
 Performs best in full sun.
 Height 90cm.
 Hardiness rating RHS H3, USDA 5a-9b.

 Where to see and buy pennisetum ornamental grasses